2019 ANNAPOLIS SAILBOAT SHOW REVIEW

 High Water Levels:

 While we were at the show, the tides were very high due to something called the King Tides, along with a Full Moon.
-The combination of these two events caused very high water levels at high tide, flooding the streets around and at the show.
-The show organizers were putting down pallets to prevent people from getting their feet and pants wet, but they were just not able to keep up with the high water levels.
+Combining these two events caused very high water levels at high tide, flooding the streets around and at the show.
+The show organizers were putting down pallets to prevent people from getting their feet and pants wet, but they could not keep up with the high water levels.
 Some of the vendors had some of their products ruined if they did not have them stored in waterproof bins.
 When we left the show on Saturday afternoon, we had to remove our shoes and socks and roll up our pants to walk around the show and then exit the show.
 I understand that this was Mother Nature throwing a curveball, and the show workers did a valiant job trying to keep up with the rising water levels.

 Annapolis is a great city with many excellent restaurants, and we ate a lot of seafood while we were there and in the area.
 We took a tour of the United States Naval Academy, and it was well worth the time and money spent.
 We had an excellent tour guide who was a graduate of the Naval Academy ('67) who was very animated and went above and beyond and spent about an extra hour with us during the tour.